Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Abstract

 \section{Abstract}

 Test-time adaptation (TTA) offers a compelling remedy for machine learning (ML) models that degrade under domain shifts, improving generalisation \textit{on-the-fly} with only unlabelled samples.
 This flexibility suits real deployments, yet conventional evaluations unrealistically assume unbounded processing time, overlooking the accuracy-latency trade-off.
 As ML increasingly underpins latency-sensitive and user-facing use-cases, temporal pressure constrains the viability of adaptable inference; predictions arriving too late to act on are futile.
 We introduce \textit{Tempora}, a framework for evaluating TTA under this pressure.
 It consists of temporal scenarios that model deployment constraints, evaluation protocols that operationalise measurement, and time-contingent utility metrics that quantify the accuracy-latency trade-off.
 We instantiate the framework with three such metrics: \ding{182} \textit{discrete} utility for asynchronous streams with hard deadlines, \ding{183} \textit{continuous} utility for interactive settings where value decays with latency, and \ding{184} \textit{amortised} utility for budget-constrained deployments.
-Applying Tempora to seven TTA methods on ImageNet-C across 240 temporal evaluations reveals \textit{rank instability}: conventional rankings do not predict rankings under temporal pressure; ETA, a state-of-the-art method in the conventional setting, falls short in 41.2\% of evaluations.
-The highest-utility method varies with corruption type and temporal pressure, with no clear winner.
-By enabling systematic evaluation across diverse temporal constraints for the first time, Tempora reveals when and why rankings invert, offering practitioners a lens for method selection and researchers a target for deployable adaptation.
+By applying Tempora to 11 TTA methods, we find that \textit{rank instability} persists across 750+ temporal evaluations spanning diverse datasets, models, and hardware platforms; \textit{i.e.,}~conventional rankings do not predict rankings under temporal pressure.
+The highest-utility method varies with the shift and temporal pressure, with no clear winner.
+By enabling systematic evaluation across diverse temporal constraints for the first time, Tempora reveals when and why rankings change, offering practitioners a lens for method selection and researchers a target for deployable adaptation.
+Code: \href{https://github.com/sudotensor/tempora}{https://github.com/sudotensor/tempora}.